ncktl/logcheck/README.md

 optional arguments:
   -h, --help            show this help message and exit -b, --batch           Enable batch mode.
-Logcheck will be run on all source code files ofthe given programming language found in the specified
+Logcheck will be run on all source code files of the
-                        directory and subdirectories.
+                        given programming language found in the specified directory and subdirectories.
 Requires the -l / --language argument.
   -e, --extract         Enables feature extraction mode.
-Logcheck will output parameter vectors from its analysis instead of logging
+Logcheck will output parameter vectors
-                        recommendations.
+                        from its analysis instead of logging recommendations.
   -o OUTPUT, --output OUTPUT
                         Specify the output file.
 NYI -f, --force           Force overwrite of output file